Here's everything you need to know about the sleep aid melatonin including the definition, benefits, safety and dosing.

 As we discussed before, melatonin keeps your body’s circadian rhythm in sync.
 The amount of melatonin found in your body is distributed like a wave, with the peak amount present in the middle of the night and the least amount present in the middle of the day.
 This 24-hour cycle of the hormone optimizes energy balance in two ways:

 - Energy intake and storage during the day.
-When melatonin concentration is lower during the bright, active phases of the day, your body works to intake, utilize, and store energy.
+When low melatonin concentration levels are experienced during the bright, active phases of the day, your body works to intake, utilize, and store energy.
 We get hunger cues throughout the day in order to give our body the energy it needs.
-Most of this energy is used during the day, and the rest is stored to be used later or when it is needed.
+Most of this energy is used during the daytime hours, and the rest is stored to be used later or when it is needed.

 Melatonin benefits: energy balance

 Studies show that having a proper amount of melatonin in your system is connected to a healthier weight.
 This is because the rise in core body temperature that occurs during deep quality sleep, which activates metabolism, causes you to burn energy and fat while sleeping, specifically in brown adipose tissue (BAT).
 BAT is burned to produce this heat in the body, a process that limits fat storage .
 This implies that proper melatonin circulation is required for restful sleep that allows BAT to be burned for fuel effectively, which may ultimately lead to weight loss, decreased weight gain, or even less abdominal fat deposition.
 This process has proven benefits to health.

 Melatonin benefits: effective antioxidant